tpluscode/tpluscode.github.io/source/_posts/2020-12-20-hydra-shacl-interoperability.markdown

 The above snippet, excerpt from the API's [Documentation resource][apidoc], declares that the clients will come across a collection of users (`rdf:type <UserCollection>`) against which a POST request will be possible to create a new resource.
 That operation will require a representation of the `<User>` class.

 While Hydra Core vocabulary does have a basic set of terms which can describe the user class, it may not be enough to cater for rich client-server interactions as well as a UI building block.
-Neither will be RDFS, and OWL, although quite powerful is a little complex and seriously lacks tooling support.
+Neither will be RDFS, and OWL, although quite powerful, is a little complex and seriously lacks tooling support and widespread recognition.

 Enter, SHACL.